 - Secret Cipher – Generate and decipher secret ciphers.
 This works well with a fellow programmer where one of you makes a cipher and the other deciphers the secret message.
 Skills used: Encryption methods.

-Here’s a list of free python beginner projects where you’re bound to find something that intrigues you and beckons you to dig deeper.
+Here’s a list of free Python projects for beginners where you’re bound to find something that intrigues you and beckons you to dig deeper.
 With these, you can create a visually stunning data structure project to present to classmates, friends, colleagues, or anyone else!
-These datasets can also be used for neural networks, deep learning, and machine learning projects.

 - BuzzFeed News